-The data contained in our four-part report series unveils how Texas sends thousands of people into the criminal justice system at an astronomical expense to taxpayers each year.
+The data contained in our five-part report series unveils how Texas sends thousands of people into the criminal justice system at an astronomical expense to taxpayers each year.
 Through the series, we are better able to examine the policies that fail marginalized populations and suggest feasible solutions to divert these groups away from the Texas criminal justice system and into more effective community supports.

 Below are findings from the first three reports.
 They demonstrate how the criminal justice system wastes taxpayer dollars that could be better invested in community solutions that serve the needs of young adults on probation, as well as people at risk of a state jail felony conviction.

 Young Adults and Community Supervision: The Need for a Developmentally Appropriate Approach to Probation

 Young adults are less likely than older adults to have remained on probation for the full term by the two-year point, and the majority of cases terminated by the two-year point were due to revocation rather than successful completion.

 In fact, only 18 percent of 17- to 21-year-olds successfully completed and were terminated from felony probation in FY 2017.
 The rate was slightly better for 22-to 25-year-olds, with 41 percent successfully completing and being terminated from probation, compared to 60 percent of felony probationers over age 25.
 Sadly, nearly 7,400 young men and women had their probation revoked in FY 2017, with 7,000 young people committed to prison or jail.